hbctraining/Training-modules/Tidyverse_ggplot2/lessons/intro_tidyverse.md

 ## 7. Plot results

-Now that we have worked our results into a state that's ready for plotting, we can use the [ggplot2](https://ggplot2.tidyverse.org) package to plot our results.
+Now that we have our results ready for plotting, we can use the [ggplot2](https://ggplot2.tidyverse.org) package to plot our results.

-The [ggplot2](https://ggplot2.tidyverse.org) package uses a syntax for plotting based on [The Grammar for Graphics](http://amzn.to/2ef1eWp), and the next lesson will dive into how to use the special graphics syntax to create detailed custom plots.
+The [ggplot2](https://ggplot2.tidyverse.org) package uses a syntax for plotting based on [The Grammar for Graphics](http://amzn.to/2ef1eWp), and the next lesson will dive into how to use the special graphics syntax to create our detailed custom plots.

 ### Additional resources